Local hardened lane with private ACME

 - Transit auto-unseal and ACME trust material can coexist in one shared trust-services dependency

-- local rehearsal can cover ACME readiness and probe behavior before you move to a public cloud baseline
+- local rehearsal covers ACME readiness and probe behavior before a public-cloud baseline

-Local reference architecture. k3d is not the production target, but this lane is the preferred local analogue for hardened deployments that keep TLS passthrough in OpenBao and use a private ACME trust chain.
+This local reference architecture uses k3d to rehearse hardened deployments that keep TLS passthrough in OpenBao and use a private ACME trust chain.
+It is a local validation lane rather than a production target.

 Decision matrix